Rotation Impaction Aeroallergen Samplers

 |Power Plug:||Banana jacks, screw-clamp|

 The GRIPST-2009 is our flagship sampler.
-This model is an improved, more robust version of the GRIPST-2000, designed for long-term aeroallergen monitoring projects.
-The new, more compact sampler casing is constructed from galvanized steel and has an improved hatch design for better long-term weatherproofing and simpler access to the internals.
-The ON-OFF switch has been upgraded as well.
+This model is designed for long-term aeroallergen monitoring projects.
+The compact sampler casing is constructed from galvanized steel, with a tightly-closing hatch for easy access to the sampler internals.
 All exterior components are rated NEMA-4 or better.
 This model includes a super-heavy-duty maintenance-free Maxon motor for extended life, and a voltage regulator that provides stable rotation speed for any >12VDC power source and the ability to adjust and calibrate rotation speed to suit the needs of the monitoring project.
-As with the GRIPST-2000, this sampler incorporates a solid-state relay timer that allows the sampler to be set to any desired duty cycle, and is equipped with a one and one-half inch sampling head mounting post, C&C machined, to reduce air turbulence and motor wear.
+This sampler incorporates a solid-state relay timer that allows the sampler to be set to any desired duty cycle, and is equipped with a 1.5" long sampling head mounting post, C&C machined, to reduce air turbulence.

 |Dimensions:||16cm x 18cm x 16cm (including post)|